 Barlow Point Trail is a 2 mile lightly trafficked out and back trail located near Granite Falls, Washington that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until November.
+The trail offers a number of activity options and is best used from June until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash